Organizations

 Yaplet uses a layered permission system that controls what features each team member can access.
 There are two levels:

-Organization Permissions (Plan-Based)
+Organization Permissions (Module-Based)

 Organization permissions define the maximum set of features available to your entire team.
-These are determined by your subscription plan — if your plan doesn't include a feature, nobody in your organization can access it.
+These are determined by the modules you've enabled — if a module isn't enabled, nobody in your organization can access it.

 User Permissions (Individual)